kowalski-dawid/eurorack_synthesizers_for_dummies/0-introduction-index/0-1-faq.md

 2.2. **Small-Scale Production**

-**Boutique Manufacturing:** Many Eurorack modules are produced by small, independent manufacturers or boutique companies with limited production runs, which drives up costs.Hand-Assembled Units: Some modules are hand-assembled and tested, which increases labor costs but ensures attention to detail and quality control.
+**Boutique Manufacturing:** Many Eurorack modules are produced by small, independent manufacturers or boutique companies with limited production runs, which drives up costs.

+**Hand-Assembled Units**: Some modules are hand-assembled and tested, which increases labor costs but ensures attention to detail and quality control.

 2.3. **Research and Development (R\&D)**

-**Innovative Designs:** Developing new and innovative modules requires significant R\&D, including circuit design, prototyping, and testing.Specialized Knowledge: The designers often have deep expertise in electronics and sound design, which commands higher compensation.
+**Innovative Designs:** Developing new and innovative modules requires significant R\&D, including circuit design, prototyping, and testing.

+**Specialized Knowledge**: The designers often have deep expertise in electronics and sound design, which commands higher compensation.

 2.4. **Customization and Variety**